What is a publisher for?

 There are people who think publishers are doomed: sad old dinosaurs lumbering around the end-game landscape of a Jurassic industry.

 Of course, I believe in our role as a publisher.
-But, when self-publishing, particularly self-epublishing is cheap and easy and has lost so much of its stigma, I think that publishers need to be able to answer the question: what is a publisher for?
-To paraphrase Lytton Strachey, I think that every publisher has to be able to answer how we have a right to “interpose” ourselves between the author and the reader.
+But, when self-publishing, particularly self-epublishing, is cheap and easy and has lost so much of its stigma, I think that publishers need to be able to answer the question: what is a publisher for?
+The time of the publisher as “gatekeeper” is over: online, writers can find readers and readers can find writers.
+So I think that every publisher has to be able to answer why think we should interpose ourselves between the author and the reader.

 CREDIBILITY